Project-Books/book-project/README.md

 ### Running the frontend

 1. Install yarn: `npm install -g yarn`
-2. Navigate to the `frontend/` directory
+1. Navigate to the `frontend/` directory
-3. Run `yarn install` to install the dependencies
+1. Run `docker-compose up`
-4. Run `yarn start` to start the development server
+1. Open `localhost:3000` once the development server has started
-5. Open `localhost:3000`

-Note that you'll be able to use the app without running the backend by manually editing the route (URL).
-However, some features (e.g. creating an account and logging in) require the backend to be running.

 ### Running the backend